lucpod/ticketless/lessons/01-deploying-frontend/README.md

 ### Goal

-In this lesson we will learn how to host a static website using S3 and Cloudfront.
+In this lesson we will learn how to host a static website using S3.

 If you are already familiar with those concepts you can use the following Cloudformation template to apply the changes expected by this lesson and move forward to the next lesson.

-**TODO**: add cloudformation template
+**TODO**: add Cloudformation template

 ## 01.01 - Create a bucket